gohugoio/hugo/content/hosting-and-deployment/hosting-on-gitlab.md

   only:
   - master
 ```
+{{% /input %}}

 ## Push Your Hugo Website to GitLab

-Next up, create a new repository on GitLab.
-It is *not* necessary to set the repository public.
-In addition, you might want to add `/public` to your .gitignore file, as there is no need to push compiled assets to GitLab.
+Next, create a new repository on GitLab.
+It is *not* necessary to make the repository public.
+In addition, you might want to add `/public` to your .gitignore file, as there is no need to push compiled assets to GitLab or keep your output website in version control.

 ```bash
 # initialize new git repository